zimeg/blog/src/content/projects/blog.md

 [changelog][changelog] or subscribe to the rss feeds for updates on new [blog posts][blog].

+ocassional messages are sent via email so [join the mailing list][mail] too!

 ## notes from the maintainer

 thanks for reading! below are a few notes that are somewhat relevant.